-The Public Engagement Small Grants Scheme provides up to £1,000 for LSHTM staff and doctoral students in any Faculty or MRC Unit to plan and deliver public engagement projects about our research.
-In 2019, we introduced one Continued Development Grant of £3,000-£5,000 for a project which builds on previous engagement activities, learning and/or public engagement experience.
+The Public Engagement Small Grants Scheme provides funding for staff and doctoral students from any LSHTM Faculty or MRC Unit to develop and deliver public engagement projects about our research.
+Small-scale or pilot projects are invited to apply for the Small Grants Scheme, which provides funding of up to £1,000; and one Continued Development Grant of £3,000-£5,000 is available for a project which builds on previous engagement activities, learning and/or public engagement experience.

-Applications for 2019 are now closed.
-We expect to open the next funding round in spring 2020.
-For information about how to apply, including the Grant Application Form, Scheme dates, and where to go for advice and support, please log on to the intranet.
+Applications for 2020 are now open – apply by Wednesday 6 May 2020.
+For information about how to apply, including the Grant Application Form, and where to go for advice and support, please log on to the intranet.

 What is the funding for?

 - To increase opportunities for members of the public, in the UK and internationally, to engage in mutually beneficial dialogue with LSHTM staff and students

 - To offer staff and students the chance to engage creatively with non-academics to develop their public engagement skills and feed back into their work

 - To stimulate, support and trial public engagement ideas and approaches, and share these experiences